Do Your Own Redistricting

 *IN, MI, NC, NJ, NM, SC, TX, WI presidential election data: Stephen Ansolabehere, Jonathan Rodden. <State> 2010 Census Shapefile and Precinct-Level Election Data.
 Release 2011.
 Wisconsin 2010 (Avg) data from Wisconsin Democracy Campaign.
 All other Avg data from Stephen Ansolabehere and Jonathan Rodden.

-+AL, AZ, CA, CT, DE, FL, GA, HI, IA, ID, IL, KS, KY, LA, MA, MD, ME, MN, MS, MO, ND, NE, NH, NV, NY, OH, OK, PA, SC, SD, TN, UT, VA, VT, WA, WV, WY presidential election data by Steve Gerontakis ("roguemapper") with assistance by John Mifflin.
++AL, AR, AZ, CA, CT, DE, FL, GA, HI, IA, ID, IL, KS, KY, LA, MA, MD, ME, MN, MS, MO, ND, NE, NH, NV, NY, OH, OK, PA, SC, SD, TN, UT, VA, VT, WA, WV, WY presidential election data by Steve Gerontakis ("roguemapper") with assistance by John Mifflin.
 WA Senate data from Dave Bradlee.
 Any other Avg data from Stephen Ansolabehere and Jonathan Rodden.

 **For updated voting districts: NM election data from NM Legislative Council Service.
 PA presidential election data from Steve Gerontakis.